d2s/Documentation/_posts/2018-04-10-AddConfigurations.md

 - **rsync daemon**:
     Enabling rsync daemon puts a double colon `::` in address parameter to rsync.
 It forces rsync to use the rsync daemon remote.
 There are [two possible setup for using the rsync daemon](/Rsyncdaemon).
 Utilizing a rsync daemon setup does **not** encrypt the transfer between client and server.
 To encrypt the transfer require tunneling traffic in a ssh protocol.
 [See how to setup ssh passwordless logins](/Remotelogins).

 Select the `Add` button when completed and configuration is added to RsyncOSX.
 RsyncOSX adds a trailing `/` character to both local and remote volume.
 After selecting the Add button another configuration might be added.
-Any changes (edit or delete) to configurations are done from the Execute view.
+Any changes (edit or delete) to configurations are done from the Synchronize view.
 Additional parameters to rsync might be added utilizing the `Parameter` button.